China's coronavirus epicenter sees single-digit cases for first time

 “Any further delay in their return to normal operations will entail widespread bankruptcies and job losses, which will threaten social stability.”

-Reporting by Ryan Woo, Se Young Lee, Lusha Zhang, David Stanway and Cate Cadell; Editing by Muralikumar Anantharaman and Michael Perry
+Reporting by Ryan Woo, Se Young Lee, Lusha Zhang, Stella Qiu, David Stanway and Cate Cadell; Editing by Muralikumar Anantharaman and Michael Perry